imohmmed/sports/replit.md

 ## Overview

-AlAli Sport is a subscription-based sports streaming platform dedicated to Arabic-language football content, primarily offering live streaming of beIN Sports channels in multiple quality options (FHD, HD, LOW).
-It provides a premium viewing experience with Right-to-Left (RTL) Arabic language support, robust subscription management, and secure stream URL encryption.
-The platform aims to be a leading destination for Arabic sports enthusiasts, offering a seamless and protected streaming service.
+AlAli Sport is a **free, open-access** sports streaming platform dedicated to Arabic-language football content, offering live streaming of beIN Sports channels in multiple quality options (FHD, HD, LOW).
+It provides a premium viewing experience with Right-to-Left (RTL) Arabic language support and secure stream URL encryption.
+The platform aims to be a simple, accessible destination for Arabic sports enthusiasts.

 ## User Preferences